Tsukiji Market Sightseeing Guide

-Inner Market is going to move to Toyosu in the near future.
+Inner Market has moved to Toyosu, the neighboring district, in October, 2018.
 But Outer Market, where we common people visit, remains in Tsukiji.

 In the outer market, there are retail shops, sushi and other kinds of restaurants.
 You can purchase fresh seafood, processed foods and food-related goods such as Japanese cooking knives and bowls.
 Having breakfast and lunch here is also a good idea.